 If your family is paycheck to paycheck with two incomes, it doesn’t suddenly get easier when you get rid of one of those incomes, even if it means you don’t have to pay childcare expenses.
 A lot of times we say there is no point in working because “daycare will take all of my paycheck.”

-That may be true depending on if you were making minimum wage or slightly above, but for most people, you probably will still come out financially ahead by working.
+That may be true depending on if you were making minimum wage or slightly above, or if you have multiple kids to put in daycare, but for most people, you probably will still come out financially ahead by working.

 I live in one of the most expensive states for childcare costs, but I still managed to take a little bit home at the end of the month on a teacher’s salary after paying for two kids in a full-time daycare center.